Vicky01396/holbertonschool-simple_shell/README.md

 This function find the envirion variable called PATH, save and return the PATH variable.
 * findexpath()
 This function is called in the _execve() function if the command don't have /bin, the function find the command called using the PATH, check the permissions of the file and if success return the command path.
+* free_grid()
+The function frees the contents of an array of pointers and before terminating it frees the array itself.

 ## AUTHORS
 * José Moreno  https://github.com/Kratero / joseignaciomorenocamargo000@gmail.com